googlearchive/ChromeWebLab/Sketchbots/hw/MindstormsTutorial/README.md

 In this tutorial you will learn to use the Chrome Web Lab's Sketchbot open source Sketchbot library in order to build your very own web-controlled drawing machine!

-Since building robots can be an expensive endeavor, we will try to minimize cost (and complexity) by making a drawing robot using [Lego Mindstorms NXT](http://mindstorms.lego.com/).
+Since building robots can be an expensive endeavor we will try to minimize cost (and complexity) by making a drawing robot using [Lego Mindstorms NXT](http://mindstorms.lego.com/).

 Like its bigger brother, the Mindstorms Sketchbot will use a 3-axis arm to manipulate a physical 'stylus' in order to tranposes a vector-based image onto a two-dimensional surface like paper.